invisible-tools/raindrop-go/README.md

 }
 ```

-Raindrop shows the interaction as soon as `Begin` is called and updates it every time you set properties or attachments, so teams can watch the workflow play out in real time.
+Call `Begin` to create the interaction, enrich it with properties and attachments as you go, and call `Finish` once you have the final output.

 ### 3. Gather human feedback & signals